kiwisincebirth/TRS-80-MODEL-1-K/README.md

     - https://forum.vcfed.org/index.php?threads/trs-80-model-1-board-design.1251905/
 - The Tandy Discord Channel for feedback, help and support
     - MSly for his continued support of this project
-    - also Marcel Erz, Maboytim, and Tuc
+    - also Marcel Erz, Maboytim, and Tuc, for there help and support.